 FED-STD-595C - Color Standards

 GSA's role in defining color standards for federal agencies dates back to the 1949 legislation that created GSA.
-The file Federal Standard 595, Colors Used in Government Procurement (Excel, 298KB) provides a listing of color coordinate data in an Excel file organized by a 5-digit color chip number.
+The file Federal Standard 595, Colors Used in Government Procurement (Excel, 298KB) provides a listing of color coordinated data in an Excel file organized by a 5-digit color chip number.
 (See note below on international standard.)

-If you have questions about the standard or its transition, please submit these to email@example.com.
+Plans are underway to transition ownership of the relevant standard to SAE International during calendar year 2014.
+If you have questions about the standard or its transition, please submit them to firstname.lastname@example.org.

 The shortcut for this page is www.gsa.gov/colorstd.